Commercial Loan Workouts

-When restructuring a loan, there are some legal issues that would need to avoided.
+When restructuring a loan, there are some legal issues that need to be avoided.

 If a business is ultimately forced into bankruptcy, the loan modification must avoid any so-called preference problems—a situation in which a creditor receives favorable treatment at the expense of other creditors.

 Counsel for the bank needs to address preferences in its workout agreements with appropriate dates.